pdol9/ft_malcolm/README.md

 ## Introduction

-This is a networking project based on ARP and the 2nd (Data Link) Layer of OSI model.
+This is a networking project based on ARP (Address Resolution Protocol).
+ARP operates between OSI Layers 2 and 3 - it’s a link-layer protocol that maps Layer-3 (IPv4) addresses to Layer-2 (MAC) addresses, bridging the Data Link and Network layers.

 Purpose of this project is to move from abstract network theory to visible, verifiable evidence of how link-layer trust breaks down.
 Observing a spoofed IP–MAC pair in a target’s ARP table is a concrete demonstration that an attacker can mislead devices about “who” is on the LAN.
 It also serves as an introduction to `man in the middle attack`.

 ## Description